snowyu/isdk-demo.js/README.md

 This means the dest file is already exists.

-You can set the `overwrite` option to true to avoid this.
+You can set the `overwrite` option in the `copy` task to true to avoid this. or delete this argument in the `copy` task simply. the file's overwrite option would be avaiable.

 ### Configuration items